TI-Tokyo/riak_cs_service_bundle/README.md

 and riak images created and their containers started, all properly configured.
-Applications versions can be defined in environment variables `RIAK_VSN`, `RCS_VSN`, `RCSC_VSN` and `STANCHION_VSN` (with "3.0.8", "3.0.0pre8", "3.0.0pre3", "3.0.0pre8", respectively, as defaults).
-Images for riak\_cs, riak\_cs\_control and stanchion are built from source, pulled from repos at github.com/basho (riak) and github.com/TI-Tokyo (rest).
+Applications versions can be defined in environment variables `RIAK_VSN`, `RCS_VSN`, `RCSC_VSN` and `STANCHION_VSN` (with "riak-3.0.9" for riak, "3.0.0" for the rest, as defaults).
+Images for riak\_cs, riak\_cs\_control and stanchion are built from source, pulled from repos at github.com/TI-Tokyo.

 External addresses of Riak CS nodes and the node running Riak CS Control will be printed at the end of `make start`.
 Also, an admin user will be created whose credentials can be copied and used in your s3 client.

-The entire stack can be stopped with `make stop`.
+The entire stack can be stopped with `make stop`, and all riak data dirs deleted with `make clean`.

 ### Older versions of riak and riak_cs